 Our department maintains a strong program of research and teaching in Germanic linguistics with a particular focus on modern synchronic linguistics (phonology, morphology, syntax) and historical linguistics.
-We collaborate closely with colleagues in Germanic philology, in the Department of Linguistics at Indiana University, and abroad.
+We collaborate closely with colleagues in Germanic philology, in the Departments of Linguistics and Second Language Studies at Indiana University, and abroad.

 The focus of Tracy Alan Hall’s research is the phonology of modern standard German and modern German dialects, sound change, and general phonology.
 He teaches classes at the undergraduate and graduate level on German phonology, German morphology, and the history of Germanic and general phonological theory.
 Professor Hall is the editor of the Journal of Germanic Linguistics.